Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

-Choosing your plants is naturally the most exciting part of the project and possibly the most crucial step too.
+Choosing your plants is naturally the most exciting (and possibly the most crucial) part of the project.

-Due to the high humidity and temperature in a closed terrarium environment, you’ll need to use tropical plants exclusively.
+To match the high humidity and temperature found in a closed terrarium environment, you’ll need to use exclusively tropical plants.

 That’s right, cowboy, put the succulents and cacti down!